alexishuf/ld-jax-rs/README.md

 The `@CBD` annotation supports several arguments that deviate from the W3C submission, such as ignoring reifications, treating named nodes as blank nodes, max path limits, etc.
+Providing a `Class<? extends TraverserPredicate>` allows adding custom code as a to the traversal rules.
 See the javadoc for details.

+## Footnotes
+<a name="#footnote1"><sup>1</sup></a>: Proper content negotiation would require rather large
+and boring to maintain `@Produces()` and `@Consumes()` annotations.
+In the presented example, a client that sends some non-sense along with proper supported media types, risks getting a unfair 500 response.